Stay Connected: Get updates on the latest NY State of Health News and Events

 Impact of Federal Budget Bills On New York

 There are 6.7 million people enrolled in health insurance through NY State of Health.
 However, due to proposed changes in federal law, there could be changes to your NY State of Health coverage.
 These federal changes could result in higher premiums to enroll or renew your health plan and could mean new requirements to enroll and renew your health plan.
-Learn more about how these changes could affect your premiums depending on where you live.
+See how your premiums could change depending on where you live.
+Visit our NY Healthcare Impacts by Congressional District Map.

 Watch for our messages to learn what this could mean for you.